 Employment Agreements, Severance and Change-in-Control Benefits.
 We are party to employment agreements with Mr. Hart and Mr. Ziebell.
-Both employment agreements provide for severance payments and accelerated vesting benefits triggered by various termination events.
-For a description of these agreements and our potential payment obligations as of the fiscal year ended April 30, 2020, please see "Overview of Employment Agreements and Potential Payments Upon Termination or Change-in-Control" and the related tabular disclosure below.
+We also had employment agreements with Dr. Lias and Mr. Lytle, whom resigned on May 7, 2019 and May 17, 2018, respectively.
+All of the employment agreements provide (or had provided, in the case of Dr. Lias and Mr. Lytle) for severance payments and accelerated vesting benefits triggered by various termination events.
+For a description of these agreements and our potential payment obligations as of the fiscal year ended April 30, 2019, please see "Overview of Employment Agreements and Potential Payments Upon Termination or Change-in-Control" and the related tabular disclosure below.

 When entering into employment agreements which provide for post-termination compensation for our Named Executive Officers, the Compensation Committee considers, among multiple factors, peer company practice, retention needs and consistency of post-termination compensation among our executives.
 Gains from prior equity awards are not a material consideration in setting the level of such compensation.
 In particular, we believe such employment agreements benefit us and our stockholders by attracting and retaining executives in a marketplace where such protections are commonly offered by our peer companies.
 We also believe that severance protection triggered by a change-in-control allows our executives to assess a potential change-in-control objectively, from the perspective of what is best for our stockholders, without regard to the potential impact of the transaction on their own job security.
 We use a "double trigger" with respect to benefits that are to be provided in connection with a change-in-control.
-A change-in-control does not itself trigger benefits; rather, benefits are paid only if the employment of the executive is terminated by us other than for cause or by the executive of "good reason," as defined in the employment agreements, in connection with a change-in-control.
-We believe a "double trigger" benefit maximizes stockholder value because it prevents a windfall to executives in the event of a change of control in which the executive retains significant responsibility as defined in his or her individual agreement, while still providing our executives appropriate incentives to cooperate in negotiating any change of control that may put their jobs at risk.
-Further, we believe the severance protection offered under the employment agreements is balanced with the interests of the Company and its stockholders, as the executives are bound by non-disclosure, non-competition, and non-solicitation arrangements and must execute a general release in favor of the Company as a condition to receiving benefits under
+A change-in-control does not itself trigger benefits; rather, benefits are paid only if the employment of the executive is terminated by us other than for cause or by the executive of "good reason," as defined in the employment agreements We believe a "double trigger" benefit maximizes stockholder value because it prevents a windfall to executives in the event of a change of control in which the executive retains significant responsibility as defined in his or her individual agreement, while still providing our executives appropriate incentives to cooperate in negotiating any change of control that may put their jobs at risk.
+Further, we believe the severance protection offered under the employment agreements is balanced with the interests of the Company and its stockholders, as the executives are bound by non-disclosure, non-competition, and non-solicitation arrangements and must execute a general release in favor of the Company as a condition to receiving benefits under these agreements.
+None of the agreements